Rosengate/exedra/README.md

 - proper jargon renames
   - 'uri' to 'path' [DONE]
   - builder to factory [DONE]
-- Internal Routing Improvements [PARTIAL]
+- Internal Routing Improvements [NEARLY?]
-- More type of Exceptions [PARTIAL]
+- More type of Exceptions [DONE]
 - More clarity on application structure [Structure Class removed]
 - Container based \Exedra\Application\Application and \Exedra\Application\Execution\Exec ?
 [DONE]
 - Move \Exedra\Application\Execution\ and all the related namespaces outsides ?
 [DONE]
-- Do more tests [PARTIAL]
+- Do more tests [NEEDMORE?]

 Thank you!
 ======